Ktripathi2611/AI-defence-system/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+## Pull Request Process

+1. Update the README.md with details of changes to the interface, if applicable.
+2. Update the requirements.txt if you've added any dependencies.
+3. The PR will be merged once you have the sign-off of two other developers.

-## Any contributions you make will be under the MIT Software License
+## Any Contributions You Make Will Be Under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's [issue tracker](https://github.com/yourusername/ai-defence-system/issues)
+## Report Bugs Using GitHub's [Issue Tracker](https://github.com/yourusername/ai-defense-system/issues)

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/yourusername/ai-defence-system/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/yourusername/ai-defense-system/issues/new).

-## Write bug reports with detail, background, and sample code
+## Write Bug Reports with Detail, Background, and Sample Code

 **Great Bug Reports** tend to have: